Commands in Blazor Diagram Component

 Z-Order commands

 Z – Order commands are used to control the stacking order (Z-Order) of the diagram elements such as nodes, connectors, and groups.
-Also, you can arrange the selected objects on the diagram page with its Z-order values by using Bring to front, Bring forward, Send to back, and Send backward features.
+Also, you can arrange the selected objects on the diagram page with their Z-order values by using the Bring to front, Bring forward, Send to back, and Send backward features.

 BringToFront